 This can be dangerous business.
 That does not mean you will get hurt, but it means you COULD.
 Always work safely.
 Taking shortcuts is not expedient, but dangerous.

 Consider the typical stage:

 The layout constantly changes.
 On-stage is brilliantly lit but it is poorly lit backstage.
 In the dark are many hard, pointy objects; there are lighting booms, scenery, cables to trip on, people in black are rushing about in the dark.
 The orchestra pit might be floor level or 30 feet deep, w/ no railing.
-Overhead and offstage are literally tons of equipment that may spring into motion without notice.
+Overhead and offstage there are literally tons of equipment that may spring into motion without notice.
 We operate powerful mechanized equipment within inches of performers and crew.
 In normal industry, such movements require flashing lights and sirens, but not in theatre.

 Consider the work spaces: